corda/corda/docs/source/corda-configuration-file.rst

     :port:
         The port to start SSH server on e.g. ``sshd { port = 2222 }``.

         *Default:* not define

 :systemProperties:
     An optional map of additional system properties to be set when launching via ``corda.jar`` only.
     Keys and values of the map should be strings. e.g. ``systemProperties = { visualvm.display.name = FooBar }``

     *Default:* not define

 :transactionCacheSizeMegaBytes:
     Optionally specify how much memory should be used for caching of ledger transactions in memory.

     *Default:* 8 MB plus 5% of all heap memory above 300MB.

 :tlsCertCrlDistPoint:
     CRL distribution point (i.e. URL) for the TLS certificate.
     Default value is NULL, which indicates no CRL availability for the TLS certificate.

-    *Default*: not define
+    *Default*: NULL

     .. note:: This needs to be set if crlCheckSoftFail is false (i.e. strict CRL checking is on).

 :tlsCertCrlIssuer:
     CRL issuer (given in the X500 name format) for the TLS certificate.
     Default value is NULL, which indicates that the issuer of the TLS certificate is also the issuer of the CRL.

-    *Default*: not define
+    *Default*: NULL

     .. note:: If this parameter is set then `tlsCertCrlDistPoint` needs to be set as well.

 :trustStorePassword:
     The password to unlock the Trust store file (``<workspace>/certificates/truststore.jks``) containing the Corda network root certificate.
     This is the non-secret value for the development certificates automatically generated during the first node run.

     *Default:* trustpass

     .. note:: Longer term these keys will be managed in secure hardware devices.